-The woman files this claim against Harbor Hospital and her doctors, alleging that they failed to properly treat her symptoms, failed to timely administer GBS prophylaxis, and failed to timely give her a C-section.
+The woman files this claim against Harbor Hospital and her doctors on behalf of her and her child, alleging that they failed to properly treat her symptoms, failed to timely administer GBS prophylaxis, and failed to timely give her a C-section.
 This caused her infant to suffer brain damage, seizures, cognitive and mental impairments, and pulmonary hypertension among many other medical conditions.Additional Comments

 - GBS was the leading infectious cause of neonatal death in the 1970s.
 During this time, about 50% of neonatal infections caused by GBS resulted in death.
 In spite of a ton of work by the CDC and others at prevention strategies, Group B streptococcus is still a leading cause of serious neonatal infection.